mbrav/mbrav.github.io/_posts/writing/2017-11-16-theories-of-marx-and-lukacs-the-reification-of-laws-of-nature-and-social-labor.markdown

 ---
 layout: post
 title: "Theories of Marx and Lukács"
-subheading: "The Reification of Laws of Nature and Social Labor"
+subtitle: "The Reification of Laws of Nature and Social Labor"
 date: "2017-11-16 21:53:37 -0500"
-tags: [Marx, Lukács, capital, labor, humanity, essay, rationality, reason, value, critical theory]
+tags:
+    [
+        Marx,
+        Lukács,
+        capital,
+        labor,
+        humanity,
+        essay,
+        rationality,
+        reason,
+        value,
+        critical theory,
+    ]
 ---

 One of the chief achievements of Marx's analysis of the capitalist mode of production, is describing how the commodity form penetrates the relations of men and the products of their own labor.
 For Marx, this question is beyond merely an economical one, but one that entails a structural contradiction within the fabric of human society itself.
 Under these contradictory relations within society, arises a process that Lukács refers to as the phenomenon of &quot;reification&quot; [_Versachlichung_], where human relations within a commodity producing society become alienated due to the manner in which the value of human labor is expressed.
 For Lukács, reification arises out certain relations within society; one of these aspects is what Marx refers to as &quot;commodity fetishism&quot; [_Warenfetisch_], in which every product of human labor is expressed through a uniform, quantifiable, and determinable value form.
 On one hand, this expression of the commodity form permits trade to take place among different communities since the market value of an any given commodity can be set to an agreeable price.
 In practice however, the commodity form conceals a state of domination and servitude that reflects the antagonistic class relations of a society—a relation that is well concealed by the phenomenon of &quot;reification&quot; itself.
 In this essay, I will attempt to exemplify the extents to which the phenomenon of reification penetrates not just human relations, but also the most fundamental human conceptions about the laws of nature.

 A foundation for any social relation within a society, must rely on some principles that attempt to make sense of the world, which is the foundation on which social organisation can be established; it guides individuals to perform actions in accordance to this commonly accepted understanding of the world.
 The investigation into the fundamental human understanding about the world, is a crucial step that Marx first makes before proceeding in defining the social relations that emerge out of a particular understanding about a societies' condition in the material world.
 For Marx's materialist view of the world, &quot;all the phenomena of the universe, whether produced by the hand of man or indeed by the universal laws of physics, are not to be conceived of as acts of creation but solely as a reordering of matter.&quot;[^1] The way in which matter is decomposed and re-ordered, is not an act of creation that possesses a form of divinity; but is either a causal change the follows the laws of physics, or a deliberate attempt of the human mind to re-structure matter according to some deliberate action.
 Any deliberate manipulation of matter relies on the exertion of a certain amount of human labor-power necessary for the creation of an end product, which &quot;is essentially the expenditure of human brain, nerves, muscles, and sense organs&quot;[^2].
 Because the deliberate restructuring of matter can also occur in a more efficient manner—and if the human mind deems necessary to do so—the labor-power of the human bodily organism can be reduced to the bare minimum necessary for the creation of a particular commodity: an amount of human _labor-power_ necessary to reorder matter into a specific commodity.
 This bare-minimum of human labor, which defines the exchange value of a given commodity, is based on the amount of labor-power that must be exerted during the creation of a commodity.

 It is precisely this discovery on which Marx bases his theory, namely, that the value of a commodity can be entirely determined by the amount of labor-power expended during its production process.
 In this case, the value of a commodity is determined by what Marx refers to as _exchange-value_, and not according to the naturalistic qualities of a commodity that defines its _use-value._ Since the value of every commodity within a commodity producing society is expressed through an _exchange-value_, exchange of commodities can be facilitated more easily since exchange-value can determine the price of any given commodity based on the amount of labor-power that was expended during its production process.
 It is this elaboration that Marx made which revealed the manner in which the evaluation process of any commodity, suppresses its _use-value_ in favour of an imposed _exchange-value_—a value expressed through a relation that a commodity has with other commodities.[^3] The _use-value_ of a commodity, is expressed as a value based on the qualitative features of a commodity, and its usefulness.
 Marx himself proclaims that his chief achievement was to be the first one who examined and discovered this twofold character of labour and the way it is expressed in the value of commodites.[^4] It is precisely this aspect of suppression of the _use-value_ of any given commodity that propels the commodification of men's labor.
 Since commodities are products of men's labor, and since the relation between commodities is based on the amount of social labor exerted during their production process; commodities become alien from their own physical features, while men become alien from the products of their own labor.